ILF Scotland

 9. How cookies are used on our website

 Our website puts small files (known as ‘cookies’) onto your computer to collect information about how you browse and use our website.
 Most internet browsers allow users to change their settings and turn off certain cookies.
 However, please be aware that turning cookies off may reduce some of the tracking services and functionality which our website can provide.
-Please also note that each return visit to our website will be seen as a new visit with previous visit status and cookie preference choices lost.
+Please also note that each time you visit to our website you will need be asked to accept or decline the cookies.
 Your cookie preferences are a matter for you to decide and your decision will not impact or influence how ILF Scotland processes your information or application.
-However, please be aware that your cookie preferences may reduce our ability to send you email alerts but you would still receive emails directly to your personal email address if you have stated this as a preferred method of contact.

 We use cookies to: